JMU-Wearable-Computing/haptic-glove/README.md

 Numbers higher than 123 will set the playback effect to effect # 123.

 ##### All Stop Message
-Should you want to halt the haptic playback of all drivers, simply passing `'E'` as the entire effect message will accomplish this task.
+Should you want to halt the haptic playback of all drivers, simply passing `'E'` as the entire effect message will do this.

 ##### Example
 The message `'E',100,43,55,1,123,34,99,2` will cause motor one to activate using haptic effect # 100, motor two to activate using haptic effect # 43, and so on.
 Passing the message `'E',0,-1,100.7,9999,0,0,0,0` afterwards will stop motors 1, 5, 6, 7, and 8.
 Motor 2 will remain activated with the same haptic effect as before (# 43), motor 3 will activate using haptic effect # 100, and motor 4 will activate using haptic effect # 123.